This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about a peripherally inserted central catheter (PICC)?

 A PICC is an IV placed into a large blood vessel near your child's heart.
-It is usually inserted through a blood vessel in his arm.
+It is usually inserted through a blood vessel in his or her arm.
 Your child's PICC may have multiple ports.
 Ports are tubes where medicine can be given.
 A PICC can stay in place for several weeks or months.
 Your child may need a PICC to get nutrition, medicine, or fluids.
-Blood samples can be removed from his PICC and sent to the lab for tests.
+Blood samples can be removed from his or her PICC and sent to the lab for tests.

 How is a PICC inserted?

 - The needle and wire will be removed, and the catheter will be left in your child's vein.
 Healthcare providers may secure the catheter to your child's skin with a securement device or stitches.
-A bandage will be placed over his catheter.
+A bandage will be placed over his or her catheter.
 Your child's arm may be bruised, swollen, or sore after the procedure.
 This should get better within a few days.
 Have your child rest as directed after the procedure.
 Do not let your child lift anything heavier than 5 pounds.
-Do not let your child bathe or swim, until his healthcare provider says it is okay.
+Do not let your child bathe or swim, until his or her healthcare provider says it is okay.

 How do I change the bandage and clean my child's skin?